Fellowship Holders 2010 -

 Hillary Nye is a J.S.D. candidate at New York University School of Law, where she also received her LL.M. in legal theory, in 2011.
 She gained her LL.B in 2008 and B.A. in 2009, with majors in philosophy and political science, from the University of Queensland.
 Hillary works primarily at the intersection of the disciplines of philosophy and law.
 In particular, she is interested in methodological questions about the way in which we put forward and defend positions in legal philosophy.
 Her work questions the dominant place of conceptual analysis in answering jurisprudential questions, and draws on philosophical pragmatism for new ways to approach the core questions in the field.
 Her doctoral project uses this critical methodological approach to explore the connection between the Rule of Law, autonomy, and law.
 Her work has been funded by NYU, as well as the Institute for Humane Studies, which twice awarded her a Humane Studies Fellowship.
-The Rosemary Venton Commemorative Fellowship will enable her to focus full-time on finishing her dissertation and preparing to enter the academic market.

 Jacqueline Murdoch is a junior doctor who has worked most recently in the Northern Territory and Western Australia.
 She has a BSc/BA (2004) and MBBS (Hons.)
 (2010) from the University of Queensland and is currently undertaking a Master of Public Health at the Harvard School of Public Health.
 Jacqueline is enrolled in the Health and Social Behaviour concentration and is particularly interested in community women's health interventions and gender-based violence prevention.
 Her achievements at UQ include being awarded the Ben Adsett Memorial Prize for Community Health and the Eric W Peet Memorial Prize for Medical Ethics.
 She intends to return to Australia to complete general practice and public health training and to combine a clinical and academic/policy career.
-The fellowship will contribute to Jacqueline's tuition fees at Harvard.

 Uzma Sehrish has a Mathematics degrees from the University of Punjab, Lahore and Sardar Bahadur Khan Women’s University, Quetta, Pakistan, where she lectured in Mathematics from 2006-2011.
 Since 2011 she has completed a coursework MSc at QUT and is enrolled in a Masters of Applied Science (Research), which she plans to articulate to a PhD.
 Her research is at the interface of Mathematics and Biological Sciences and involves the mathematical modelling of growth factor delivery to cutaneous wounds.
 Her work thus aims to provide theoretical insights into the design of a drug delivery system to improve wound healing.
 On completion of her studies at QUT, Uzma plans to return to a University position in her home province, Balochistan, which is particularly deprived of tertiary educators.